Pravnrdy/assignment2--Vankireddi/AboutMe.md

   ![My picture](/praveen1.jpg?raw=true)

 # FoodAndDrinks
-     The Following Table illustrates the Best food and drinks available in different locations near me at the best price.
-Please refer to this table and choose what you want.
+  The Following Table illustrates the Best food and drinks available in different locations near me at the best price.<br> Please refer to this table and choose what you want.

    | Food/Drink | Location | Price |
    | ---------- | -------- | ----- |